Like every other racket sport, knowledge to hold a tennis racket is the most fundamental learning for every new aspirant.

 For the two-handed backhand grip (for a right-hander), the left-hand acts as if it is your right hand.
-The left-hand does all the work for the swing of the racket while the right hand gives the support.
+The left hand does all the work for the swing of the racket while the right hand gives the support.

-There are many variations of two-handed backhand grip.
+There are many variations of the two-handed backhand grip.
 The most common is to hold the tennis racket like a continental grip with your right hand while the left hand would make an eastern forehand grip.

 - Hold your tennis racket at the end of the handle.
 That will make your grip more flexible and it is easy to maneuver with the racket which will effectively increase your racket speed.